LukeGus/Termix-Docs/docs/install.md

 ## Pre-built Binaries

-You can download a Windows installer/portable and a Linux portable within the latest release at <https://github.com/LukeGus/Termix/releases>.
+You can download a Windows installer/portable and a Linux portable within the latest release at [GitHub releases](https://github.com/LukeGus/Termix/releases).
 However, this is under development.

 ## Usage